Are you doing tours during COVID-19 restrictions?

 Do you have accessibility restrictions?

 We seek to include participation by customers of all abilities if possible and are mindful of safety and our Risk Management Plan.
-The time of booking is the opportunity to discuss accessibility requirements and we can chat about any concerns by phone on 0416170164.
+The time of booking is the opportunity to discuss accessibility requirements.

-As assistance animals are not able to be loaded onto a camel it is not possible to join our tours with assistance animals.
-Please phone to discuss if your assistance animal can be remain at the camel farm while you are on tour.
+As assistance animals are not able to be loaded on to a camel it is not possible to join our tours with assistance animals.
+Please make contact as we can find a safe spot for your assistance animal to relax while you are out with the camels.

 Do you have weight restrictions?